CoAntrimMan/BibleStudy/General thoughts.md

 In verse 3 we have a commitment from David - in the morning.
 Look up. - His eyes.
 His voice, His mind.

+# Proverbs 11: 28-30
+He that trusteth in his riches shall fall:

+The righteous is a tree of life;
+and he that winneth souls is wise.

+Who is the only redeemer of God's Elect?
+Christ Jesus.